TIES Living Lab

 Professor Lord Robert Mair, Cambridge University, Chair of the DFT Science Advisory Council and Member Transport Research & Innovation Board:

-The 25 partners are NSAR Ltd, Bryden Wood Technology Ltd, Costain Ltd, Office for National Statistics, Whole Life Consultants Ltd, Accelar Ltd, Network Rail Infrastructure Ltd, Kier Construction Ltd, Akerlof Ltd, X-Treme Systems Ltd, Expedition Engineering Ltd, Walker Construction Ltd, Royal Institution of Chartered Surveyors, Strategic Rail Consultants Ltd, The Manufacturing Technology Centre Ltd, Social Profit Calculator Ltd, Powercube Ltd (Mavin Powercube), Department for Transport, HS2 Ltd, Transport for London, Highways England Ltd, East West Railway Company Ltd, University of Dundee, University of the West of England, University of Leeds.
-Programme Management is provided by Limberger Associates Ltd under contract to NSAR.”
+Its members are: NSAR, Bryden Wood Technology, Costain, Office for National Statistics, Whole Life Consultants, Accelar, Network Rail, Kier Construction, Akerlof, X-Treme Systems, Expedition Engineering, Walker Construction, Royal Institute of Chartered Surveyors, Strategic Rail Consultants, The Manufacturing Technology Centre, Social Profit Calculator, Powercube (Part of the Mavin Group), Department for Transport, HS2, Transport for London, Highways England, East West Railway, University of Dundee, University of the West of England and the University of Leeds.
+Programme Management is provided by Limberger Associates Ltd under contract to NSAR.

 © 2020 Copyright National Skills Academy for Rail